 Photovoltaic Installations Connected To Network

-The electric current generated by a photovoltaic installation can be discharged to the electricity grid as if it were a power station.
-The electricity consumption is independent of the energy generated by the photovoltaic panels.
-In these cases, the user continues to buy the electric energy that consumes the distributor company at the established price and also owns an electric power generating facility.
+The electric current generated by a photovoltaic solar energy installation can be poured into the electricity grid as if it were a power plant.
+The consumption of electricity is independent of the energy generated by the photovoltaic panels.
+In these cases, the user continues to buy the electric energy consumed by the distribution company at the established price and also owns an electric power generation facility.

-Elements of a grid-connected photovoltaic solar system
+Elements of a photovoltaic solar installation connected to the network

 Last review: March 21, 2017